-Much of my work is political and socialistic but incorporates classical art traditions of still life color, and portraiture.
+Much of my work would be considered Minimalist and Conceptual but it would be hard to categorize my many different styles.
+My focus on classical art traditions of still life, color, and portraiture.
 In the 60’s, my still life studies of oranges were done as a meditation on form and color, but they were also my tributes to the Mexican migrant workers making less than $1.00 a day selling oranges on the highway.

-Through the use of icons as subjects, I see myself as a painter of American history through the use of icons.
+Developing drawing styles and subject matter based on historical forms of art and architecture, it seems like I am immersed in the past but the opposite is true.
 My paintings of American heroes such as George Washington, Lincoln, and JFK are stand-ins for much more.
-These American heroes I once looked up to, but the more I read, themore they all seemed to have more than a little blood on their hands.
+These American heroes I once looked up to, but the more I read, the more they all seemed to have more than a little blood on their hands.

 After Warhol, who produced a shorthand version of art, you didn’t have to worry about composition or any of the basics.
-In the beginning, most artists considered Warhol an airhead.
-But influential critics turned his work into a super interllectual comment on the ’60s and ‘0s.
+In the beginning, most artists considered Warhol an illustrator.
+But influential critics turned his work into a super intellectual comment on the ’60s and ’70s.
 That’s what can happen to art.
 Like Warhol said, “If it sells, it’s art.”
 The art market has turned into the stock market.

-Now I’m up in my years.
 The scene today is totally different.
 But most people who will go for my work aren’t even been born yet.
 If was the same for Van Gogh and a lot of other great artists.
 There’s a great tradition that goes back to Titian and Giovanni Bellini.
 It’s a torch that gets passed.
 I don’t think I’ll make it to that level, but I try to keep the artistic torch going.
-It’smy compulsion.
+It’s my compulsion.
 Some people get into Jesus and go to church.
 My church is art; it’s a sacred trust.
 I’m competing with the ages now, not with the artists of the moment.